Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 280X should theoretically be much faster than the Radeon HD 7870 XT overall. (explain)
+Memory BandwidthThe Radeon R9 280X, in theory, should be a lot faster than the Radeon HD 7870 XT overall. (explain)

-Texel RateThe Radeon R9 280X will be quite a bit (approximately 23%) more effective at AF than the Radeon HD 7870 XT. (explain)
+Texel RateThe Radeon R9 280X will be much (more or less 23%) better at texture filtering than the Radeon HD 7870 XT. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison